PA breaks with perfection culture to lead a new generation

 According to her, ambition has not disappeared, but priorities have changed:

-Even in high-performance environments like ours, employees are starting to value having a life outside work.
+Even in high-performance environments like ours, employees value having a life outside work.
 And if you cannot accommodate that, you will lose them.”

 Rather than eliminating busy periods, the focus has shifted to managing them more deliberately:

-“Of course there are times where you are asked to work late if the project requires it.
+“Of course there are times where a company’s employees are asked to work late if the project requires it.
 But you cannot and should not do that all the time.
-That is why we also focus on helping consultants return to normal working hours after peak periods.”
+That is why companies should also focus on helping their people return to normal working hours after peak periods.”

-At the same time, traditional performance expectations still underpin the model, including billable hours.
+At the same time, traditional performance expectations still underpin the model in many businesses, including billable hours.

 On visibility, she explains that the definition has evolved: